"I'm just not a math person."

 "The sign is a rectangle.
 What other rectangles do you see outside?"

 8. Match and sort.

 Make a game of matching and sorting objects.
 For example, let your child match socks while you do laundry.
 Your child can match and sort items by their shape, color, size, or other features.

 When you make math a fun and daily part of life with your child, you are teaching them to become a math person!
 And you may find that you actually enjoy math more than you realized. : )

 The Basics are 5 fun, simple and powerful ways that every parent can give every child a great start in life!
 We're choosing one Basic a month, sharing an overview here on the blog and other resources you don't want to miss through social media.

 Here are some resources that can help you on your journey:

-- Watch this short video for encouraging ways that real parents are "Counting, Grouping and Comparing" with their little ones.
+- Watch this short video for encouraging ways that real parents are doing "Count, Group, and Compare" with their little ones.

 - Visit the “Count, Group and Compare” page and click on the tips at the bottom of the page for Infants 0-12 months and Toddlers 12-24 months.